IRFM/IMASViz/doc/source/intro/description.rst

 ===========

-**IMASViz** is a post-processing tool for visualization and data analysis of the static and dynamic data, stored within **Integrated Modelling Analysis Suite** (**IMAS**) database pulse files e.g.
+**IMASViz** is a post-processing tool for visualization and data analysis of static and dynamic data, stored within
+**Integrated Modelling Analysis Suite** (**IMAS**) database pulse files e.g.
 **Interface Data Structures** (**IDSs**).
 To perform those features it provides a convenient Graphical User Interface (GUI) that allows easier and more